katharinalisalin/demo-bug-template/docs/contributing/index.md

 curated, requesting only the necessary information to understand your report or request.
 Therefore, it is mandatory for you to fill out every field as requested to the best of your knowledge without questioning the issue template.
-Trust us, we need this information, because it ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.
+Trust us, we need this information because it ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.